nour1998/aws-serverless-airline-booking/README.md

+Hello everyone, personnaly i suggest you to do a mobile application to your project so that it will be more usable.
+Thank you in advance for response .
 ## AWS Serverless Airline Booking

 Serverless Airline Booking is a complete web application that provides Flight Search, Payment, Booking and Loyalty points including end-to-end testing, GraphQL and CI/CD (mention the entire world please ) .
 This web application was the theme of Build on Serverless Season 2 on AWS Twitch running from April 24th until August 7th .